KevinDepedri/Automated-Planning/README.md

 bash run_terminal.sh
 # One in the terminal run
-source /mnt/c/Users/you_user/your_workspace/downloaded/plansys2_task/pddl/task5_problem 1  #Update this path according to your system get plan run
+source /mnt/c/Users/you_user/your_workspace/downloaded/plansys2_task/pddl/task5_problem 1  #Update this path according to your system
+# If at this points error like 'Could not add the predicate <name_of_predicate>' start to manifest, please stop both the terminals (pressing CTRL+C) and repeat the procedure for terminal1 and terminal2.
+This will fix the problem.
+# If no problem arises, run the following commands
+get plan
+run
   ```